ahmedabdalkaderr/cartify/README.md

 ![image](https://github.com/user-attachments/assets/172f366a-bc65-4171-939c-c6bfb19fe969)

   This diagram describe roles and actions in this app.
-I focused more on customer and vendor actions instead of admin because i didn't implement auth module to handle some privileges.
+I focused more on customer and vendor actions instead of admin because i didn't merge auth module to handle some privileges.